ajg7/PokeBattle-Frontend/README.md

 # Pokedex
-React App that contains data of all original 151 Pokemon
+React-Redux App that contains data of all original 151 Pokemon